shuang-jie/SP-BGFM/README.md

 ## Organization

-### simulation code
+### simulation-code

-Running our_type1.R with this.sim.id between 1-6 produces the results displayed in Figure 4.

-Running cond_power.R with this.sim.id between 1-3 produces the results displayed in Figure 5.

-Running our_type1_est.R with this.sim.id between 1-4 produces the results displayed in Figure S1.

-Running power.R with this.sim.id between 1-9 produces the results displayed in Figures S2-S3.
+Running Sim 1-5.R produces the results displayed in Sim 1-5 in the paper and please save the result as RData with this.sim.id.

+### real-data

+Filtered7539OTUs.RData is the multi-domain skin microbiome data from the paper.

+### real-data-code

+Real Data.R produces the results displayed in real data in the paper and please save the result as RData with Real Data.RData

+### figures-code

+Produces Figures 1-10 in the main text.

+### figures

+Contains the results from calling the code in the figures-code folder.